Correlator Polytopes

-The study of this toy model, with general polynomial interactions, has gained a lot of attention in recent times \cite{CosmoPolys,Cosmohedron,Anninos:2014lwa,CosmoBoot,DiffEq_CosmoCorr,KinFlow,GeometryCosmoCorr,Benincasa:2024lxe,Goodhew:2020hob,CosmoReview,KinFlowLoop,IRSub,MelvillePajer,PajerUnitarityLocality,GoodhewCutCosmoCorr,LoopInts,PokrakaDEs,CosmoSMatrix,Sachs2,CosmoTreeTheo,Meltzer,Bittermann,CespedesScott,Sachs3,HiddenZerosWF,De:2024zic,Baumann:2025qjx,Glew:2025otn,Glew:2025ugf,Benincasa:2019vqr,Fan:2024iek}.
+where for flat-space the coupling $\lambda(\eta) \equiv \lambda$ is a constant; we further comment on the differences with FLRW theories in appendix A. The study of this toy model, with general polynomial interactions, has gained a lot of attention in recent times \cite{CosmoPolys,Cosmohedron,Anninos:2014lwa,CosmoBoot,DiffEq_CosmoCorr,KinFlow,GeometryCosmoCorr,Benincasa:2024lxe,Goodhew:2020hob,CosmoReview,KinFlowLoop,IRSub,MelvillePajer,PajerUnitarityLocality,GoodhewCutCosmoCorr,VicenteVazao:2025cwb,Benincasa:2025uie,LoopInts,PokrakaDEs,CosmoSMatrix,Sachs2,CosmoTreeTheo,Meltzer,Bittermann,CespedesScott,Sachs3,HiddenZerosWF,De:2024zic,Baumann:2025qjx,Glew:2025otn,Glew:2025ugf,Benincasa:2019vqr,Fan:2024iek}.
 The wavefunction coefficients $\Psi_n[\vec{k}_{i}]$ can be schematically represented as sums of all cubic Feynman diagrams anchored at the $n$-points on the boundary.
 The singularities of $\Psi_n[\vec{k}_{i} ]$ are given by the locus where the sum of the $|\vec{k}_{i}|$ entering a given sub-graph add to zero~\footnote{Of course, these are outside the physical kinematic locus where all the $|\vec{k}_{i}|>0$.}.
 Graphically, we can represent these singularities by tubes enclosing the respective sub-graphs such that a given term in $\Psi_n[\vec{k}_{i} ]$ has singularities corresponding to maximal collections of non-overlapping subgraphs on a given graph.
 These are called tubings of a graph, where two tubes are non-overlapping if one is fully inside the other, or completely disjoint.
 Therefore the contribution to the integrand of a given graph is simply the sum over all tubings of the graph.
 As explained in \cite{Cosmohedron}, we can recast this definition of $\Psi_n[\vec{k}_{i} ]$ by thinking of diagrams as triangulations of the momentum polygon, $P_n$, obtained by consecutively drawing the $\vec{k}_i$ tip-to-toe.
 In this picture, the tubings are recognized as maximal collections of nested (non-overlapping) subpolygons inside $P_n$ -- these collections are also referred to as Russian-dolls \footnote{At loop-level the momentum polygon can be replaced by a surface, $\mathcal{S}_n$, which specify the order in the topological expansion under consideration, and everything else holds the same -- diagrams correspond to triangulations of $\mathcal{S}_n$ and russian dolls are given by maximal collections of nested (non-overlapping) subsurfaces of $\mathcal{S}_n$.
 For example, at one-loop $n$-points $\mathcal{S}_n$ would be the one-punctured disk with $n$-marked points on the boundary.}.
 This definition of $\Psi_n[\vec{k}_{i} ]$ reproduces the \textit{old-fashioned perturbation theory} representation of the wavefunction given in \cite{CosmoPolys}.
 A given Russian doll, $\mathcal{R}$, produces singularities corresponding to the perimeters of the sub-polygons in $\mathcal{R}$, and the full integrand is given by the sum over all possible Russian dolls.

 In \cite{Cosmohedron}, it was shown that the combinatorics of Russian dolls are nicely captured by a polytope -- the cosmohedron.
 In this paper, we describe a new geometry, closely related to the cosmohedron, capturing the combinatorics of all the terms contributing to the \textit{correlator}, which is the direct physical observable.